Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 Even though it costs nothing, the free version of Notion is truly feature-packed.
 Here’s the lowdown on what you can do with it and how it fits specific needs.

-Notion works everywhere you do.
+- Cross-Platform Usability Notion works everywhere you do.
 Whether you’re using your phone, laptop, or tablet, your tasks and notes sync effortlessly.
+Plus, Notion now supports offline mode on both desktop and mobile apps, so you can access and edit your pages even without an internet connection.

 2. Notion Plus Plan

 If you hit certain limits with the free plan, the Notion Plus Plan might be your next step.
-It costs $10 per member per month.
+It costs $10 per member per month (or $8/month billed annually).
 Besides unlimited uploads for larger files (free users are capped at 5MB), you’ll get access to 30 days of page version history.

 3. Notion Business Plan

-The Notion Business Plan costs $15 per member per month.
+The Notion Business Plan costs $20 per member per month (or $15/month billed annually).
 It expands collaboration to 250 guest collaborators and adds tools like audit logs and priority support.

-Bigger businesses also benefit from features like single sign-on (SSO).
-If you’re managing a business, I would say this plan is worth it for its professional-grade tools.
+The biggest advantage?
+Full Notion AI access is now included — that means AI writing assistance, Ask Notion, and Custom AI Agents, all built right into the plan.
+Bigger businesses also benefit from features like single sign-on (SSO) and private team spaces.
+If you’re managing a business, I would say this plan is absolutely worth it for its professional-grade tools and AI-powered productivity.

 4. Notion Enterprise Plan